SerjoPepper/bot-brother/README.md

 ## Sessions
-Sessions are implemented with Redis 2.8+
+Sessions can be implemented with Redis, with memory/fs storage or your custom storage
 ```js
 bot.command('memory')
 .invoke(function (ctx) {